euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 A. To resolve this error, applications need to use the AW wrapper classes provided for the WebView and HTTP clients in the `Com.Airwatch.Gateway.Clients` package.
 This is required because, on Android 10 (Q), the Android platform removed access to the [/proc/net file system](https://developer.android.com/about/versions/10/privacy/changes#proc-net-filesystem).
 This change caused the SDK's internal authentication process to fail.
 The AW wrapper classes present in the `Com.Airwatch.Gateway.Clients` package perform the authentication.

 This solution is available from AWSDK nuget package version 1.4.0.
-Please refer to the Xamarin-AWSDK Sample application's [`TunnelActivity`](https://github.com/vmwareairwatchsdk/Xamarin-AWSDK/blob/master/samples/XamarinAndroidSampleApp/XamarinAndroidSampleApp/Tunneling/TunnelingActivity.cs) to see the usage of wrapper classes.
+Please refer to the Workspace ONE UEM SDK Xamarin Android Sample application's [`TunnelActivity`](https://github.com/euc-releases/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForXamarinNative/samples/XamarinAndroidSampleApp/XamarinAndroidSampleApp/Tunneling/TunnelingActivity.cs) to see the usage of wrapper classes.